Backbase/backbase.github.io/_posts/2024-01-04-boost-productivity.md

 Promoting mental well-being is essential to maintaining productivity in remote work environments.
 Consider the following:
 - **Work-life harmony:** foster a healthy work-life balance to avoid burnout.
 - **Flexible Schedules:** allow flexibility in work hours to accommodate different preferences and time zones.
-- **Health and Wellness Initiatives:** integrate and prioritize wellness programs that focus on physical and mental health.
+- **Health and Wellness Initiatives:** integrate and give priority to wellness programs focusing on physical and mental health.
-- **Communication and connection:**  Foster strong communication and connection between remote team members through regular meetings and virtual check-ups.
+- **Communication and connection:**  foster strong communication and connection between remote team members through regular meetings and virtual assessments.
 - **Technology for connection:** use video conferencing tools to stay connected and reduce isolation.
 - **Cross-training and support:** provide training on remote work best practices and offer support to manage stress and workload.